A lire sur: ProjectManager.com

 Even if your team is split across many locations you can still meet up regularly.
 Use collaboration tools, video conferencing or plain old phone calls.
 However you do it, make it as easy as possible for everyone to join, taking into account time zone differences and the flexible working arrangements of team members.

-Meeting regularly will help the individual team members come together as a project team and also help you keep on top of who is doing what.
+individual team members come together as a project team and also help

 #2: Use resource reporting